Nvidia GeForce RTX 3080 Founders Edition Hands On and Unboxing

 How good is it?
 Can it possibly live up to the hype?
 We can't say, at least not this week.
 Check back next week for the official launch and we'll have plenty of benchmarks.
 Today, what we can do is show you the card and discuss the design and aesthetics.

-I'll be going live on our Tom's Hardware YouTube and Facebook streams at 7am Pacific / 10am Eastern to show off the card and talk about it a bit more, if you want to join us.
-(We'll embed the video here once it's over.)
-To be clear, we can't talk about performance.
-You can see Nvidia's own performance numbers, but you'll have to wait just a bit longer for independent third-party tests.

 Without further ado, here's the full gallery of the RTX 3080 Founders Edition packaging and materials, plus various product shots.
+We also did a live unboxing on YouTube ... and my internet failed in the middle of the stream, leaving me with shaky iPhone handheld video.
+Still, we talk a lot about the architecture, power requirements, and more in the video.

 I have to admit, when I first saw the leaked product shots of the RTX 3080 Founders Edition, I thought it looked a bit ugly.
 That's probably because they were crappy smartphone pictures and the card was half covered in yellow plastic.
 In hand and in person, the card looks quite good.
 It also feels very solid — the fins on the radiator aren't super flimsy and prone to bending, which is one less item to worry about.